Presbycusis: Cochlear implant

 In cases of severe or profound hearing loss, a surgical cochlear implant is possible.
 This is an electronic device that replaces the cochlea of the inner ear.
+The implant has two main components.
+The outside component is generally worn behind the ear.
+This component, the sound processor, contains microphones, electronics that include digital signal processor (DSP) chips, battery, and a coil that transmits a signal to the implant across the skin.
+The inside component, the actual implant, has a coil to receive signals, electronics, and an array of electrodes which is placed into the cochlea, which stimulate the cochlear nerve.

 Electrodes are typically inserted through the round window of the cochlea, into the fluid-filled scala tympani.
 They stimulate the peripheral axons of the primary auditory neurons, which then send information to the brain via the auditory nerve.
 The cochlea is tonotopically mapped in a spiral fashion, with lower frequencies localizing at the apex of the cochlea, and high frequencies at the base of the cochlea, near the oval and round windows.
 With age, comes a loss in distinction of frequencies, especially higher ones.
 The electrodes of the implant are designed to stimulate the array of nerve fibers that previously responded to different frequencies accurately.
 Due to spatial constraints, the cochlear implant may not be inserted all the way into the cochlear apex.
 It provides a different kind of sound spectrum than natural hearing, but may enable the recipient to recognize speech and environmental sounds.